-Version Date Reviewed Review team (Consultation) Change Summary 1.0 15/12/2021 Zina Ainsworth, Charlie Wheatley Draft review.
-2.0 17/06/2022 Natalie Brumby Reviewed in accordance with Condition 46 of DA 67/98 and condition E7(b) of SSD 8445 following submission of the 2021 Annual Review to DPE.
+Version Date Reviewed Review team (Consultation) Change Summary 1.0 15/12/2021 Zina Ainsworth, Charlie Wheatley Initial document .
+Approved by DPIE on the 02/05/2022.
+Refer to Appendix B. 2.0 17/06/2022 Natalie Brumby Administration review in accordance with Condition 46 of DA 67/98 and condition E7(b) of SSD 8445 following submission of the 2021 Annual Review to DPE.
 Reviewed in accordance with condition E7(e) of SSD 8445 following change in development phase under condition A9 (construction commencement on 16th May 2022).
-3.0 19/10/2022 Natalie Brumby, Tom O'Brien Reviewed in accordance with Condition E7(c), (d) and (e) following an Independent Environmental Audit (10 th August 2022), following the approval of any modification (Mod 1 approved 19 th July 2022) and following the commencement of first and second workings (18 th Oct 2022) of the Consent SSD 8445.
-4.0 16/06/2023 Natalie Brumby Reviewed in accordance with Condition E7(b) following the submission of an Annual Review (31st March 2023), Condition E7(c) following the submission of an Independent Environmental Audit (2nd June 2023) and Condition E7 (d) following the approval of any modification (MOD 2 - 13th June 2023) of the Consent SSD 8445.
+No changes to document.
+Change Information section added to end of document.
+3.0 19/10/2022 Natalie Brumby, Tom O'Brien Administration review in accordance with Condition E7(c), (d) and (e) following an Independent Environmental Audit (10 th August 2022), following the approval of any modification(Mod 1 approved 19 th July 2022) and following the commencement of first and second workings (18 th Oct 2022) of the Consent SSD 8445.
+General update to relevant information.
+4.0 16/06/2023 Natalie Brumby Administration review in accordance with Condition E7(b) following the submission of an Annual Review (31st March 2023), Condition E7(c) following the submission of an Independent Environmental Audit (2nd June 2023) and Condition E7 (d) following the approval of any modification (MOD 2 - 13th June 2023) of the Consent SSD 8445.
+Table caption format updated.
+Table 12 update.
+5.0 26/06/2024 Thomas O'Brien, Natalie Brumby Administration review in accordance with Condition E7(b) following the submission of an Annual Review (28 th March 2024).
+General update to relevant information.
+Update and additional information provided following RFI received from DPHI.